Fed to begin slowing economic aid as inflation worries rise

 The Federal Reserve will begin dialing back the extraordinary economic aid it’s provided since the pandemic erupted last year, a response to high inflation that now looks likely to persist longer than it did just a few months ago

-WASHINGTON -- The Federal Reserve will begin dialing back the extraordinary economic aid it's provided since the pandemic erupted last year, a response to high inflation that now looks likely to persist longer than it did just a few months ago.
+WASHINGTON -- The Federal Reserve will begin dialing back the extraordinary stimulus it's provided since the pandemic erupted last year, a response to an improving economy and escalating concern that high inflation now looks likely to persist longer than it did just a few months ago.

-In a statement Wednesday after its latest policy meeting, the Fed said it will start reducing its $120 billion in monthly bond purchases in the coming weeks, by $15 billion a month, though it reserved the right to change that pace.
+In a statement Wednesday after its latest policy meeting, the Fed said it will keep interest rates near zero but start reducing its $120 billion in monthly bond purchases in the coming weeks, by $15 billion a month.
 Those purchases have been intended to hold down long-term interest rates to spur borrowing and spending.
 With the economy recovering, that's no longer needed.

 The Fed's announcement comes against backdrop of surging prices across the economy — in food, rent, heating oil, autos and other necessities — that have imposed a burden on households and have become a political liability for the Biden administration and its Democratic allies in Congress.

+The central bank is in the process of shifting from an effort to boost the economy and encourage more hiring to one that is focused on rising inflation.
+Prices jumped in September from a year earlier at the fastest pace in three decades.
+The Fed now faces the delicate task of winding down its ultra-low-rate policies, which it hopes will slow inflation, without doing it so rapidly as to weaken the job market or even cause another recession.

+“The Fed clearly does not think that inflation is likely to stay at or near current levels, nor does it think that the labor market is back to full employment,” said Eric Winograd, an economist at the asset manager AllianceBernstein.
+“Until they become convinced either that inflation is durably too high, that inflation expectations have become unanchored or that the economy is at full employment, they do not intend to raise interest rates.”

 The central bank will slow its $80 billion in Treasury purchases by $10 billion a month and its $40 billion in mortgage bonds by $5 billion in November and December and said similar reductions “will likely be appropriate” in the following months.
-That suggests that the central bank might decide to accelerate its pullback in bond buying if inflation worsens.
+Its statement noted that it would adjust the pace of the reductions “if warranted by changes in the economic outlook.”
+That suggested that the Fed might decide to accelerate its pullback in bond buying if inflation worsens.

 If the pace is maintained, the bond purchases would end altogether in June.
 At that point, the Fed could decide to raise its benchmark short-term interest rate, which affects many consumer and business loans.
 That would be much earlier than Fed officials had envisioned last summer, when they collectively forecast that the first rate hike wouldn't happen until late 2023.